 Other countries with a substantial population of Jews are France, Canada, Latin America, Britain, Russia, and Germany.
 Jews have contributed significantly in realms of music, politics, and science.

 The spread of Judaism all over the world can be explained by the physical scattering of the Jews.
 The ancient Israelite Kingdom was conquered by the Assyrians, Babylonians, and Romans.
 This occupation forced Jews to flee the Kingdom, a dispersion known as the Diaspora.

 The most devastating persecution to the Jewish population was during the Second World War, where nearly a third of Jews were killed by the Nazis.
 The Holocaust caused a large number of Jews to flee to regions all over the world, and facilitated the spread of the faith.
 Since the war ended, the numbers of Judaism practitioners have been on the rise.
 The period between 2005 and 2015 experienced a global increase of Jews at an estimated rate of 8%.

 Different sects exist in Judaism, a factor which prevents the formation of a unitary Judaism organization.
 Increasingly, traditional beliefs of Judaism are being challenged by modernization.
-Factors such as abortion, women participation, inter-marriages and homosexuality are further dividing the Judaism religion into conservative and liberal lines.
 Two major branches of the Judaism exist, namely Orthodox and Reformed Jews.
-A relatively new branch, called Conservative Judaism in the United States, has been making headlines with controversial initiatives such as admitting openly gay people into its rabbinical schools.